alan-ai/alan-sdk-web/examples/alan-example-integeration-react-appointment/README.md

 8. Insert your MONGO_URL value in the key/value pair.
 9. Run `npm start`.

+- Find the deployed versionof this code here at this link: (https://appointment-demo.alan.app/)

 ##### A. Create your `.env` file

 Create a `.env` file in the root of each project and insert